giantswarm/docs/src/content/app-platform/getting-started/index.md

 You can access your management cluster using the [kubectl gs login]({{< relref "/ui-api/kubectl-gs/login" >}}) command of our kubectl plugin.
 See [here]({{< relref "/ui-api/kubectl-gs/installation" >}}) for how to install it.
-If you already have it installed please upgrade to the latest version.

 In the management cluster your App CRs are stored in a namespace with the same name as your workload cluster ID.
 Let's set an environment variable for this